aws-samples/aws-deployment-pipeline-reference-architecture/examples/cdk-application-pipeline/README.md

 > **Warning**
 > This reference implementation has intentionally not followed the following [AWS Well-Architected](https://aws.amazon.com/architecture/well-architected/) best practices to make it accessible by a wider range of customers.
 Be sure to address these before using this code for any workloads in your own environment:

-* [ ] **cdk bootstrap with AdministratorAccess** - the default policy used for `cdk bootstrap` is `AdministratorAccess` but should be replaced with a more appropriate policy with least priviledge in your account.
 * [ ] **TLS on HTTP endpoint** - the listener for the sample application uses HTTP instead of HTTPS to avoid having to create new ACM certificates and Route53 hosted zones.
 This should be replaced in your account with an `HTTPS` listener.

 ## Prerequisites